Open Dialogue and how it works

-Open Dialogue is an approach that supports people in their recovery journeys from mild or significant experiences of distress.
-The approach employs principles that see every person as an active participant in their own care, with a social network which may include invited family, friends, carers and supporters.
+Open Dialogue is an approach that supports people experiencing mental health stress or a traumatic event.
+The approach employs principles that see every person as an active participant in their own care, with a social network which may include invited family, friends, carers and mental health teams.

 Who can consider Open Dialogue?